 FGC #100 is a 44 ton center cab diesel electric locomotive built by General Electric.
 Formerly assigned to the Jacksonville Naval Air Station as US Navy #65-00345, the Navy donated the locomotive to the Museum in 1995.
 The locomotive has two 150 horsepower engines, one on each side of the center mounted cab.
 It is used by the museum for switching activities and the occasional excursion train.

 Currently out-of-service due to engine trouble, our GP-10 #8330 was originally built in 1954 by the Electro-Motive Division as a GP-9.
 It was subsequently rebuilt and upgraded to the GP-10 designation by the Illinois Central Railroad’s shops in Paducah, KY.

 In 2022, a replacement 16 cylinder engine was acquired thanks to a generous donation from a Museum member.
-Installation and testing is currently waiting for enough volunteers and mechanics to completed the engine change.
+In mid-2023 the new engine was installed.
+Testing is underway for an eventual return-to-service.

 EMD GP-7 #1822